-- (a) the material contracts referred to above; - (b) the Memorandum and Articles of Association of the Company; and - (c) the UCITS Regulations.
+- (a) the material contracts referred to above; - (b) the Memorandum and Articles of Association: and - (c) the UCITS Regulations.

-Copies of the Prospectus, Memorandum and Articles of Association and of any audited annual accounts and half-yearly accounts may be obtained from the Administrator free of charge or may be inspected at the registered office of the Administrator during normal business hours on any Business Day.
+Copies of the Prospectus, the Memorandum and Articles of Association and of any audited annual accounts and half-yearly accounts may be obtained from the Administrator free of charge at the registered office of the Administrator during normal business hours on any Business Day.